AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 - The usage of the fixture.
 - The example how to use the fixture.
-- For fixtures which can be used in different ways, give example of each use case.
+- For fixtures that can be used in different ways, examples of each use case.

 ### Examples